5 Cozy Bedroom Ideas to Stand Out

 A room spray or linen spray in your favorite scent is a great quick fix: Just spritz a little in the air, or onto your bedlinen, for an instant effect.
 Alternatively, try an essential oil diffuser.
 Like a natural air freshener, a diffuser will disperse essential oils into the air, while adding a little welcome humidity too.
 Candles are another lovely way to scent your bedroom — and they do double duty as decorative pieces when you assemble a few together on a side table.
 Create a display of scented candles in different sizes to enhance the cozy spirit of your bedroom.

-It’s so easy to create a relaxing space with just a few thoughtful touches.
+It’s so easy to create a cozy bedroom with just a few thoughtful touches.
 We hope you’re inspired to explore our cozy bedroom decoration ideas to luxe up the most lived-in room in your home, and maybe even catch a few more z’s in the process.